Dre Campbell Farm

 The good news is you can do that easily.
 Just add plants that attract beneficial insects.

-Including some of the plants listed below in your yard will help invite helpful insects for a visit.
+Including some of the plants listed below in your yard will help invite helpful insects to visit.

 Plants for Beneficial Insects